 - Three letters of recommendation, uploaded electronically following the instructions in the online application

-- Official TOEFL or IELTS score (for international applicants)
+- Official TOEFL or IELTS score (for applicants whose primary language is not English)

 To foster close student-faculty relationships and provide for the greatest flexibility in developing each graduate student’s individual curriculum, the department strictly limits the number of students it admits each year.
-The department does not maintain a terminal MA program and accepts students only into the PhD program.
+The department does not maintain a terminal MA program and accepts students only into the PhD program or into its joint BA/MA program.

-For more information about application requirements, please see the Graduate Admissions website; for questions or inquiries about the online application and supporting documents, contact the Graduate Admissions office using the online contact form.
-You may also contact Ashley Costello, senior administrative coordinator for History of Art at firstname.lastname@example.org or 410-516-7117.
+To gain a fuller understanding of what we look for in the above materials, please consult the Graduate Student Handbook.
+For more information about application requirements, please see the Graduate Admissions website.
+For questions or inquiries about the online application and supporting documents, contact the Graduate Admissions office.
+You may also contact Lauren Crabtree Academic Program Administrator for History of Art, at email@example.com or 410-516-7117.